1 min read

 Painting after not painting (or how I got out of my own way).

 A close-up photo of a painting of a 1.75 oz. tube of Aquaphor lotion on a drawing table.
 The background color is a peachy pink and the Aquaphor container is white with a dark blue squeeze top.
 There are faint blue smudges on the bottom of the painting.
-Dratted sleeves!
 Acrylic and watercolor on watercolor paper.

 Hello, friends.
 This January I made a conscious effort to get drawing again.
 It’s been a while since I’ve finished a project, and I felt like I’ve been too much in my head about having my drawings look technically perfect, or waiting for an inspired moment to start drawing.
 This time, I set myself up with the intention to "switch it up" or try something way out of my usual schedule.
 I also decided to conscientiously let go of the critic in my head.
 No excuses, but also no pressure.
 Easier said than done, right?